-While the scope of the 2017 Diversity Report Card is focused on Section data and trends since 2015, it also was important to review the range of recommendations throughout the history of the report card to see what areas of interest changed or remained.
-The Committee was primarily interested in assessing any positive impacts on Sections' diversity outcomes since the 2015 Diversity Report Card.
+While the scope of the 2017 Diversity Report Card is focused on Section data and trends since 2015, it was important to review the range of recommendations throughout the history of the report card to see what areas of interest changed or were repeated.
+The Committee was primarily interested in assessing any positive impacts on Section's diversity outcomes since the 2015 Diversity Report Card.

-The Association and its sections have implemented prior recommendations such as the Office of Bar Services maintaining a list of affinity bar associations and their leadership.
-Also, many sections, have developed diversity committees, selected diversity chairs and participated in our Committee meetings, sharing their diversity challenges and progress.
+The Association and its Sections have implemented prior recommendations such as the Office of Bar Services maintaining a list of affinity bar associations and its leadership.
+Many Sections have developed diversity committees, selected diversity chairs and participated in our Committee meetings, sharing their diversity challenges and strides.

 There are, however, recommendations that have not yet been implemented.
-The Committee encourages analysis of prior Diversity Report Cards and discussions by sections and their leadership to create future diversity goals and plans.
-The Diversity Report Card Subcommittee will work during the non-reporting year to foster such efforts with individual sections to encourage planning of and action on such goals.
+The Committee encourages analysis of the prior Diversity Report Cards and discussion by Sections and Leadership to create future diversity goals and plans.
+The Diversity Report Card Subcommittee will work during the non-reporting year to discuss such planning with individual sections to encourage planning of and action on such goals.

-The Committee continues to recommend adequate staffing in the Association to meet the needs of collecting, analyzing and reporting on membership data (Miles to Go In New York: Measuring Racial and Ethnic Diversity Among New York Lawyers" 2007, p.25 ["systemic reporting requires systemic staffing; a full-time, specialized position in the NYSBA administration"]).
+The Committee continues to recommend adequate staffing in the Association to meet the needs of collecting, analyzing and reporting on membership data (Miles to Go In New York: Measuring Racial and Ethnic Diversity Among New York Lawyers" 2007, p.25 ["systemic reporting requires systemic staffing; that is a full-time, specialized position in the NYSBA administration"]).

-A new NYSBA staff position was created in 2016 to coordinate issues concerning diversity and inclusion, including working on the report card and a full-time staff was hired.
+A new NYSBA staff position was created in 2016 to coordinate issues concerning diversity and inclusion, including working on the report card.
+A full-time staff was hired in March of 2017.
 According to the May 2017 edition of the Section Leaders Conference handbook:

-The Membership Diversity and Inclusion Coordinator is responsible for overseeing and facilitating the Associations efforts to increase diversity and inclusion within the Associations leadership and in the legal profession on New York State, through outreach and coordination efforts with the Associations Sections and Committees.
+"The Membership Diversity and Inclusion Coordinator is responsible for overseeing and facilitating the Associations efforts to increase diversity and inclusion within the Associations leadership and in the legal profession on New York State, through outreach and coordination efforts with the Associations Sections and Committees.

-This position also "[s]erves as a resource to NYSBA Section leadership, their diversity committees and Section staff liaisons regarding educational programming focused on elimination of bias and promoting diversity and inclusion, participates in membership development, engagement and retention strategies and performs outreach to diverse communities of relevance to the professional legal community including not-for profits, affinity bar associations and law schools.
+This position also "[s]erves as a resource to NYSBA Section leadership, their diversity committees and Section staff liaisons regarding educational programming focused on elimination of bias and promoting diversity and inclusion, participates in membership development, engagement and retention strategies and performs outreach to diverse communities of relevance to the professional legal community including not-for profits, affinity bar associations and law schools."

 In Summer 2017, staff began working on the Diversity Report Card.
 In assessing the 2015 Diversity Report Card, the Membership D&I Coordinator discovered that only two of five recommendations had been acted upon.
-Namely, the Committee invited liaisons from Sections to its meetings, and the Association published the Report Card online, with its results shared in the State Bar News.
+Namely, the Committee invited liaisons from Sections to its meetings, and the Association published the Report Card online with its results shared in the State Bar News.
 However, the prior recommendation, published in each report since 2007, to create public service announcements (PSAs) explaining the need for participation in the diversity profile has not been adopted.
 Additionally, no action has yet been taken to (1) hire a law student or intern to help with the report card or (2) to have a calendar of diversity events created (NYSBA Diversity Report Card, Fall 2015 p.30-32).